All Episodes

 So before they ever approved this deal to give up 20% of the uranium, the FBI already had gathered substantial evidence that Russian nuclear industry officials were engaged in bribery, kickbacks, extortion, money laundering, by the way, that would make its way to the Clinton Foundation, designed to grow Vladimir Putin's atomic energy business inside the United States.

-They have uh extensive financial records.
+They have extensive financial records.

 They made secret recordings.

-They intercepted emails as early as 2009, all showing Moscow had compromised American uranium trucking firms and bribes and kickbacks in violation of numerous laws, the foreign corruption practices act, FBI and court documents show.
+They intercepted emails as early as 2009, all showing Moscow had compromised American uranium trucking firms and bribes and kickbacks in violation of numerous laws, the Foreign Corruption Practices Act, FBI, and court documents show.

-They also have eyewitness accounts that are backed by documents that indicate Russian nuclear officials had routed millions and millions of dollars to the U.S. In other words, they laundered it, designed to benefit Bill Clinton and Hillary Clinton's foundation during the time she served as as Secretary of State and was part of a government body that gave that favorable decision to turn over 20% of uranium to Vladimir Putin.
+They also have eyewitness accounts that are backed by documents that indicate Russian nuclear officials had routed millions and millions of dollars to the U.S. In other words, they laundered it, designed to benefit Bill Clinton and Hillary Clinton's foundation during the time she served as Secretary of State and was part of a government body that gave that favorable decision to turn over 20% of uranium to Vladimir Putin.

 Stay with me here.